 How to Identify the Source

 According to the Asthma and Allergy Foundation of America, approximately 35 million people in the US suffer from pollen allergies, or hay fever.
-Unfortunately, fall allergies, flu viruses and colds share some of the same symptoms: sneezing, a runny or stuffy nose; coughing; itchy nose and throat; and dark circles under the eyes.
+Unfortunately, fall allergies and the flu and cold share some of the same symptoms: sneezing, a runny or stuffy nose; coughing; itchy nose and throat; and dark circles under the eyes.

 So, how can you tell the difference?

 - Time – Flu and cold symptoms typically appear and clear over the course of a few days; but allergic reactions occur almost immediately and can last a long time, even year-round if you’re continuously exposed to the allergen.

 - Treatment – Colds and the flu have to run their course, but allergy symptoms like postnasal drip and swollen, watery and/or itchy eyes can be improved with proper treatment.